 2. Chewing hard and crunchy foods

-Hard and crunchy foods transmit pressure on teeth as well as the nerve fibers.
+Hard and crunchy foods transmit pressure on teeth as well as nerve fibers.

-That may trigger the pain because teeth are already in stress for spacers.
+That may trigger the pain because teeth are already under stress for spacers.

 3. Forceful toothbrushing

 As teeth remain tender after getting separators, forceful toothbrushing puts more pressure on teeth.
 This increases the pain.

 After getting spacers, teeth become sore and painful.
 It seems like food debris getting stuck between teeth and putting pressure.
 But, how long do spacers for braces hurt?